openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

          BB_GENERATE_MIRROR_TARBALLS = "1"

-   :term:`BB_HASHCONFIG_WHITELIST`
-      Lists variables that are excluded from base configuration checksum, which is used to determine if the cache can be reused.

-      One of the ways BitBake determines whether to re-parse the main metadata is through checksums of the variables in the datastore of the base configuration data.
-There are variables that you typically want to exclude when checking whether or not to re-parse and thus rebuild the cache.
-As an example, you would usually exclude ``TIME`` and ``DATE`` because these variables are always changing.
-If you did not exclude them, BitBake would never reuse the cache.

    :term:`BB_HASHBASE_WHITELIST`
       Lists variables that are excluded from checksum and dependency data.
       Variables that are excluded can therefore change without affecting